-Saturday, August 14, 9am-5pm.
-Virtual Fulbright Workshop.
+Saturday, August 26, 9am-5pm.
+Fulbright Workshop.
 This is optional, but strongly recommended.
 We have found that students who attend this workshop are significantly more likely to succeed.
 See the flyer at the end of the memo for details.

-Monday, August 23, 11:30 PM.
-This is the campus deadline and it is mandatory.
-Complete your electronic application and "submit it" electronically to the Fulbright portal.
+Friday, September 1, 11:30 PM.
+This is the campus deadline, and it is mandatory.
+Complete your electronic application and "submit it" electronically to the Fulbright application portal on the Fulbright Student web page.
 This must be a complete application, including letters of recommendation, transcripts, letters of affiliation, and language evaluations for any language that you will use in your research or in your daily activities.
-(See Application Tips on the next page.)
+(See Application Tips, below.)

 Again, all materials are due on this date.
 No exceptions.
-(Applications received after the campus deadline will not go through the campus committee process, but must be submitted "at large.")
+(Applications received after the campus deadline will not go through the campus committee process but must be submitted "at large.")

-Sept.
-7-10.
-"Fulbright Interview Week," please mark this week on your calendar until your specific interview time is confirmed.
+September 11-15, 2023.
+Fulbright Interview Week.
+Please mark this week on your calendar until your specific interview time is confirmed.
 The Laney Graduate School Fulbright Committee will interview all applicants.
 Interviews are scheduled around faculty availability.
 Once we receive your application, you will receive a request to identify times that you are available.
 Be flexible: if you cannot attend any of the available interview times, you must apply "at large."

-The Committee will provide feedback after the interview and you will be able to rewrite your proposal before the Institute of International Education (IIE) deadline.
-After your interview, your application will be "released" so you may revise it.
+The Committee will provide feedback after the interview, and you will be able to rewrite your proposal before the Institute of International Education (IIE) deadline.
+After your interview, your application will be "released" so you may revise it

-September 23, 11:30 PM.
+September 29, 2023, 11:30 PM.
 Submit your application electronically.
 Notice that this is earlier than the deadline published by IIE in the application.
 We MUST have the application by this earlier deadline so that the committee can write recommendations for the nominees.

-October 12.
+October 10, 2023.
 Applications are submitted on your behalf by the LGS to the IIE.

-February, 2022 IIE expects to inform applicants of first round results.
+February, 2024.
+IIE expects to inform applicants of first round results.
 Applications that are successful at this round go on for Host Country Review.
 Final selection letters are sent between mid-March and late June.

-Application tips
+Application Tips